Sam Smolders releases Victim of Xen on Valve's digital store after facing off huge personal challenges

 Develop reported on Sam Smolders’ story in March last year, in which he revealed he was kicked out of the country he grew up in just before he turned 18 due to alleged improperly filed immigration documents.
 Despite being able to return for brief periods at first, after a few visits he was blocked from visiting the US completely.
 Later efforts to enter the country also did not go as planned.

-Despite leaving for Belgium, a country where he had no money, no home and didn't speak the language, Smolders began working in local production factories to make ends meet while developing his first game, RPG title Victim of Xen.
+Despite leaving for another country where he had no money, no home and didn't speak the language, Smolders began working in local production factories to make ends meet while developing his first game, RPG title Victim of Xen.
 The title was eventually released by Big Fish on its own online games platform.

 More than a year later, his game has now also been released on Steam and other digital stores under his new company Smolders LLC, based in Arizona – the town where he grew up.
 Though he said he still needs legal documentation to lawfully fly on an aeroplane.